elixir-europe/MARS/README.md

 ### ISA-JSON support by repositories

 ISA-JSON API services are being developed and deployed by the repositories that are part of the MARS initiative.
-This includes programmatic submission, the digestion of ISA-JSON in order to register the metadata objects and the creation of a receipt according to the MARS [repository-api](/repository-services/repository-api.md) standard.
+This includes programmatic submission, the ingestion of ISA-JSON in order to register the metadata objects and the creation of a receipt according to the MARS [repository-api](/repository-services/repository-api.md) standard.

 Track the status of each repository here:

 | Repository | Programmatic submission | Development status | Deployed? | Source code |
 |---|---|---|---|---|